apache/flink/docs/content/docs/deployment/resource-providers/native_kubernetes.md

 ## Deployment Modes

-For production use, we recommend deploying Flink Applications in the [Application Mode]({{< ref "docs/deployment/overview" >}}#application-mode), as these modes provide a better isolation for the Applications.
+For production use, we recommend deploying Flink Applications in the [Application Mode]({{< ref "docs/deployment/overview" >}}#application-mode), as this mode provides a better isolation for the Applications.

 ### Application Mode